There’s no doubt that California beaches are a favorite go-to destination for vacationers across the US.

 Dogs are permitted on site, but only with a leash.
 Motor homes, trailers, or vehicles must not be more than 35 feet long.

 Expect a limit to how many people can be present.

 The max that is stated is 3 vehicles per site along with a total of no more than 8 people.
 Vehicle fees are included when you make a reservation.

 North from South Carlsbad State Beach is San Clemente.

 Location: 225 Avenida Calafia, San Clemente, CA 92672.

 There are 2 campgrounds here.
 Holding a total of 160 camp spots.

 WHAT TO EXPECT

 There are a variety of features you can expect at this campsite.
-Checking in is usually around noon time and checkout time is around 2pm.
+Check-In is usually around noon time and check-out is around 2pm.

 The camp provides picnic tables along with fire rings.
 It’s hard to find a campground that offers hot showers, but rest assured this campsite does.